njdragonfly/learngit/readme.txt

-git is a version crontrol system. git is a free software.
+git is a distribute version crontrol system. git is a free software.